AlibabaCloudDocs/ots/intl.en-US/Compute-Analysis/MaxCompute /Use MaxCompute to access Tablestore.md

 # Use MaxCompute to access Tablestore

-This topic describes how to establish a seamless connection between Tablestore and MaxCompute within the same Alibaba Cloud account.
+This topic describes how to establish a seamless connection between Tablestore and MaxCompute that belongs to the same Alibaba Cloud account.

 ## Background information

 [MaxCompute](https://www.alibabacloud.com/product/maxcompute) is a cost-effective and fully managed platform for petabytes of data warehousing.
 You can use this service to process and analyze large amounts of data in a fast and efficient manner.
 You can execute a simple Data Definition Language \(DDL\) statement to create an external table in MaxCompute.
 Then, you can use this table to associate MaxCompute with external data sources.
 This allows access to and output of data in various formats.
 MaxCompute tables can contain only structured data.
 However, external tables can contain either structured or non-structured data.

-Tablestore and MaxCompute have their own type systems, and the following table shows their mappings.
+Tablestore and MaxCompute have their own type systems, and the following table lists their mappings.

 |Tablestore|MaxCompute|
 |:---------|:---------|